GSD-Solutions-Group/Scripts-and-Tools/README.md

        - A description of the script including the WHAT and WHY.

        - Any resources or references used in creating the script here as well.

+## Project Management Tools

+Make sure everyone has access and correct permissions to the tool you are using.

+Please use one of these tools listed below:

+* Jira

+* Trello

+* GitHub Projects

+Build out sections to help organize tasks.
+Try using labels such as:

+- “To Do”

+- “In Progress”

+- “Done”

+- “Stretch Goals”

+Organize your PM Tool however you think is best for your team!
+Grant the instructor access to your project management tool for review during daily stand-ups.